realstoman/vuejs-tailwindcss-portfolio/README.md

 ## Installation

 1. Make sure you have Node JS installed.
 If you don't have it: `npm install -g npm`
-1. Make sure you have Vue CLI installed.
-If you don't have it: `npm install -g @vue/cli`
 1. Clone the repo: `git clone https://github.com/NangialaiStoman/vuejs-tailwindcss-portfolio.git`
 1. `cd vuejs-tailwindcss-portfolio`
 1. `npm install`